Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

     > Learn more about TF tracking options in the [TEMP link] [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.message-visualizations/Documentation~/README.md).

 - Enter Play mode.
-Open the HUD's `Topics` tab again, and click `UI` toggle for `/scan`.
+Open the HUD's `Topics` tab again, and click `Viz` toggle for `/scan`.
 The laser scan message should now be drawing and updating!

     > Because the TF Tracking Type is set to Track Latest, in your scene Hierarchy, you can expand the `odom` frame GameObject all the way down to find the `base_scan/Drawing/PointCloud` object.

 We can continue to customize this visualization during runtime.
 Return to `DefaultVisualizationSuite/Sensor` and scroll back down to the `Laser Scan Default Visualizer`.

+> Note that only certain visualizer classes will save changes during runtime.
+Read more about the visualizer base classes TEMP LINK [here]().

 <!-- - TODO: In the Inspector, turn on `Use Intensity Size`.
 This will swap out the `Point Radius` field for the `Max Intensity` field.
 You should see the point sizes change. -->

 - In the Inspector, select the dropdown for `Color Mode.` These settings select what value corresponds to the point's colors--distance from the sensor, intensity of the reading, or angle of the reading.
-Change the value to `Angle` and see how the point colors change.
+Change the value between `Distance` and `Angle` and see how the point colors change.

     ![](images/viz_laserinspector.png)